juliolmuller/studying-vuex/README.md

 ## Project setup

-Run `npm install` to download all dependecnies and get the project set up.
+Run `npm install` to download all dependencies and get the project set up.

 ## Development server